MazeWave/CSF-L1/README.md

 # CSF-L1
-CSF Project | L1 Valrose | In association with Ryan as 0K and Théo as Eau Froide
+CSF Project | L1 Valrose | In association with Ryan as 0K and Théo as Eau Froide and Louis Dalmasso as MazeWave